Education in the Philippines during Spanish rule: The early period

 During the early years of Spanish colonization, education was mostly run by the Church.
 Spanish friars and missionaries educated the natives and converted indigenous populations to the Catholic faith.

 King Philip II's Leyes de Indias (Laws of the Indies) mandated Spanish authorities in the Philippines to educate the natives, to teach them how to read and write in the Spanish language.
 However, the latter objective was difficult given the realities of the time.
 The early friars learned the local languages to better communicate with the locals.
 In order to teach the Spanish language to the native population, the friars learned the local languages first, which also made possible the teaching of the Christian faith.

 The Spanish missionaries established schools soon after reaching the islands and a few decades into the Spanish period, there was no Christian village without its school, with most children attending.

 The Augustinians opened a school immediately upon arriving in Cebú in 1565.
 The Franciscans arrived in 1577, and they, too, immediately taught the people how to read and write, besides imparting to them important industrial and agricultural techniques.
 The Jesuits who arrived in 1581 also concentrated on teaching the young.
 When the Dominicans arrived in 1587, they did the same thing in their first mission in Bataan.

-Within months of their arrival in Tigbauan which is in Iloilo province located in the island of Panay, Pedro Chirino and Francisco Martín had established a school for Visayan boys in 1593 in which they taught not only the catechism but reading, writing, Spanish, and liturgical music.
+Within months of their arrival in Tigbauan which is in Iloilo province located in the island of Panay, Pedro Chirino and Francisco de Martín had established a school for Visayan boys in 1593 in which they taught not only the catechism but reading, writing, Spanish, and liturgical music.
 The Spaniards of Arévalo heard of the school and wanted Chirino to teach their boys too.
 Chirino at once put up a dormitory and school house (1593–1594) for the Spanish boys near his rectory.
 It was the first Jesuit boarding school to be established in the Philippines.

 The Chinese language version of the Doctrina Christiana (Christian Doctrine) was the first book printed in the Philippines in about 1590 to 1592.
 A version in Spanish, and in Tagalog, in both Latin script and the commonly used Baybayin script of the Manila Tagalogs of the time was printed in 1593.
 The goal to teach the Christian faith to the literate population.
 Eventually, the Baybayin script was replaced by the Latin script, as this became increasingly more useful and widespread.